vigetlabs/microcosm/site/src/content/index.md

 ## Learn more

-Checkout our [guide to architecture](./guides/architecture.html) or get going with the [quick start tutorial](./guides/quick-start.html).
+Checkout our [guide to architecture](./guides/architecture.html) or get going with the [quickstart tutorial](./guides/quickstart.html).